Displaying 806 results tagged with ‘All genders’

 KidsHealth content collections show all content for a chosen topic.
 You can also use our site-wide keyword search or browse Health topics A to Z.

 Tube feeding your child can feel overwhelming for many parents.
-There are some things parents who have made the transition from tube feeding at hospital to tube feeding at home have identified as being important, especially in the first few weeks.Caring For Your Child's Teeth: 1 To 5 Years
+Parents who move from tube feeding in hospital to tube feeding at home have found a few things that help.
+These can be especially important in the first few weeks.Caring For Your Child's Teeth: 1 To 5 Years

 Your child will have most of their baby teeth by the age of 2.
 Find out how you can look after them when they are toddlers and pre-schoolers.Caring For Your Child’s Teeth: 5 To 18 years